fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

    :object ::object)))
 ```

-At this point it started loving how much clojure.spec
+At this point I started loving how much clojure.spec
 allows you to write code that is very close to what the intent of your program is.
 Look at this: a sentence is always a sequence (`cat`) of a `::subject`, then a `::verb`,
 and then an `::object`.
+Beautiful!

 We also have to define individual cells.
-Cells can contain any type of legal Baba object,
+Cells can contain any type of legal thing,
 so both words, game objects, but they can also be empty:

 ```clojure